Weather Announcements for Wednesday, February 20th, 2019

 -- Catholic Diocese of St. Cloud is closed today.

--- Bible Study Fellowship is canceled at Discovery Church
+-- All campus events are canceled at Discovery Church

 -- Calvary Community Church all on-campus events are canceled.